htsuruo/firebase-extensions/trigger-github-issues-from-crashlytics-alerts/README.md

 **Description**: Automatically creates GitHub Issues triggered by new Crashlytics fatal/non-fatal issues.

-**Details**: By using this extension, creates a GitHub Issue on your selected repository, and attached required labels, triggered by new Crashlytics fatal issues.
+**Details**: By using this extension, creates a GitHub Issue on your selected repository, and attached required labels, triggered by new Crashlytics alerts.

 The features of this extension are as follows:

-- Automatically creates GitHub Issues if new Crashlytics fatal issues report
+- Automatically creates GitHub Issues if new Crashlytics issue occurs
   - Using GitHub API's [Create an issue](https://docs.github.com/ja/rest/issues/issues?apiVersion=2022-11-28#create-an-issue)
 - Allows developer to set required multiple labels
-  - ex. bugs, crashlytics
+  - ex. bugs,crashlytics

 **This extension helps to simplify the construction of the contents described in the [Firebase Alerts triggers](https://firebase.google.com/docs/functions/alert-events#handle-crashlytics-alerts) section of the official documentation.
 There's no need for creating service accounts or setting up Cloud Functions.
 Simply install the extension and it's all done with a single click.**